-Results for non-GAAP measures are reconciled from GAAP in Appendix A of this proxy statement.
-Percentages for targets reflect five-year compound annual growth rates, with 2016 as the base period.
+(1) Results for non-GAAP measures are reconciled from GAAP in Appendix A of this proxy statement.
+(2) Results for tenants reflect five user correspond enough enough states with 2000 as the base

+(2) Percentages for targets reflect five-year compound annual growth rates, with 2016 as the base period.
 Percentages for results reflect two-year compound annual growth rates, with 2016 as the base period.